Bideford: Bideford Black

 Bideford Black is a unique pigment which was mined for 200 years up until 1969 in Bideford and the surrounding area.
 The deposits were formed 350 million years ago during the Carboniferous period on Gondwana.
 Bideford Black contains carbon, silica and alumina, with the black colouration created by the carbon.
 The seams containing Bideford Black Stretch from Hartland, underneath Bideford, and onto Umberleigh.
-Bideford Black was used in a number of ways; for example, it was used as camouflage paint during World War II, in mascara by Max Factor, by artists, and in the boat-building industry.
+Bideford Black was used in a number of ways; for example, it was used as camouflage paint during World War II, in mascara by Max Factor, by artists, and in the boatbuilding industry.
 Bideford Black was processed as a paint and a dye up until the mining stopped.
 A number of artists (mainly local artists) used these Bideford Black paints and oils in their works.
 The Bideford Black Mining Company produced Biddiblack powder at a processing plant in Chapel Park, East-the-Water.
 Some of the miners' houses were situated at Springfield Terrace, East-the-Water.

 The mining of the pigment became unviable when other blacks went into large, cheap commercial production.
 Bideford Black has also been known as "The Mother of Coal"; there are still a number of places where evidence of the mine can be seen, like old mine entrances just off the Barnstaple road.
 A number of roads are named after the mining in the town, including Mines Road, Pitt Lane, Biddiblack Way and other roads.

 Recently some Bideford Black was exchanged, by locals, for some pigments provided by Australian Aboriginal Elder Noel Butler.
 Noel Butler's nephew has used the Bideford Black to paint his body for Aboriginal ceremonial events in Australia.
 The Heritage lottery fund has given a grant of £8700 to the Burton Art Gallery to fund research into Bideford Black.
 In October 2013 a display about Bideford Black was presented at Bideford's Burton Art Gallery.